 Below is a description of the courses I have taught and designed or partially designed over my nine year post secondary teaching career.
-The majority of the courses I have taught were at Fanshawe College in London, Ontario, but I have also taught for First Nations Technical Institute for three years, The Centre for Engage Learning Abroad (In Cayo District, Belize) for three years, was coordinator of Indigenous studies at College of the Rockies, coordinator of Indigenous studies at Conestoga College, Sessional Lecturer at Laurier University and The University of Waterloo School of Architecture.
+I taught at Fanshawe College in London, Ontario for three years, First Nations Technical Institute for three years, The Centre for Engage Learning Abroad (In Cayo District, Belize) for three years, was coordinator of Indigenous studies at College of the Rockies, coordinator of Indigenous studies at Conestoga College, Sessional Lecturer at Laurier University and The University of Waterloo School of Architecture.

 Currently I am Assistant Professor of Anishinaabe Studies at Algoma University.

 This course will provide an introduction to the fundamentals of Anishinaabe worldview and Anishinaabe philosophy through Anishinaabe Creation Stories and select oral/written history.
 It will develop students` understanding of how Anishinaabe life ways past and present express the Anishinaabe worldview of an interactive and interconnected universe.
 Students will also be introduced to the meaning of “inherent rights” as defined by Anishinaabe and as articulated in the UN Declaration on the Rights of Indigenous Peoples and other documents/research.
 The course focuses on developing students` understanding of the persistence of Anishinaabe worldview, identity and connections to land, and how these inform the revitalization of Anishinaabe traditions as well as Anishinaabe People’s continued resistance to the ongoing processes of colonization.
 ANIS 1006 will enable the students to participate in discussions and activities at the local level and beyond, demonstrating the value of the Anishinaabe worldview as a valid way of thinking and knowing.

 Anishinaabe Research Methodology I